Hungary country profile

 Prime minister: Viktor Orban

-He has described his goal for Hungary as creating an "illiberal state", and argues that authoritarian systems such as China, Turkey and Russia are a more appropriate model than Western liberal democracies.
+He has described his goal for Hungary as creating an "illiberal state", and argues that authoritarian systems like those in China, Turkey and Russia are a more appropriate model than Western liberal democracies.

-Since its re-election in 2014, the governing Fidesz party has taken steps to build up its own media empire.
+The governing Fidesz party has taken steps to bolster its media influence.

 - Read full media profile